 All children are welcome at Greystoke Primary School, and the Head Teacher Mrs Richardson is always happy to show parents around our school and answer any questions regarding the education of your child you may have.

-Once you have applied (please see the information below) and your application accepted, you will be then invited to attend open evenings and taster sessions in the Summer Term before your child starts full time education in our Reception Year in the following Autumn Term.
+Should your child secure a place at the school, you will be then invited to attend pre-transition sessions in the Summer Term before your child starts full time education in our Reception Year in the following Autumn Term.

 First Time Admissions

-In Leicestershire, primary and infant schools offer a school place for a child of four years of age from the autumn term following their fourth birthday.
-However, statutory school age is from the first term after your child’s fifth birthday.
+Children are offered a school place from four years of age, the autumn term following their fourth birthday.
+However, statutory school age is from the first term following their fifth birthday.

 This means that: